MichalBurgunder/Etymologies_of_Jargon/README.md

 # Onomastics of Software

 This repository is published in conjunction with the hand-in of my Master's thesis "Onomastics of Software".
-It is primarily meant as an addtional source of information for the Master's commitee, who are evaluating my handed in thesis (see (TODO: add final pdf here) for the full PDF of the file.).
+It is primarily meant as an addtional source of information for the Master's committee, who are evaluating my handed in thesis (see (TODO: add final pdf here) for the full PDF of the file.).
 It's secondary use, is for any researchers who might be interested in either creating & analyzing their own data sets, or researchers who would like to build on on this thesis, to either perform more analyses, extend data sets, or use this repo for any other endeavor they might have.

-## Anaylses
+## Analyses

-Max_depth: Computes the maximum depth of a tree
-Ety_type: Computes the types of ety types by decade
+Max_depth: Computes the maximum depth of a tree Ety_type 1: Creates a histogram of Ety. types by decade Ety_type 2: Does the same thing as the above anaylsis, but instead, with the 2nd "Ety.
+Type" field

 Max_volume: Computes the volume of a node

-Compound-jargons: Computes the number of morphemes in a jargon
+Compound-jargons: Computes the number of morphemes in a jargon Number of Morphemes: Outputs simple bar graph that showcase the number of morphemes per name, per data set Name length: Outputs simple bar graphs that showcase the number of characters per name, per data set

 ## Licence